 Here are a few helpful tips offered by educator Scott Thornbury on guessing from context that you can put to use with your students:

-2. Look for word collocations: For example, if the word is a noun, does it have an article?
+- Look for word collocations.
+For example, if the word is a noun, does it have an article?

-As a post-reading activity, you should provide opportunities for your students to summarize what they have read.
+As a post-reading activity, you should provide opportunities for your students to summarize what they’ve read.
 Summarizing a passage is an effective way to gauge their understanding of the reading material.
 This can be conducted orally or written in a paragraph.

 First, get students to extract the main ideas in the passage discussed.
-If you have utilized learning organizers discussed earlier in this article, good for you!
-Your students can use the main points they have already written down to write their summary.
+If you’ve utilized learning organizers discussed earlier, your students can use the main points they’ve already written down to write their summary.

-So the next time they read a text, have your ESL students try a combination of the above-mentioned reading comprehension strategies.
+The next time they read a text, have your ESL students try a combination of these reading comprehension strategies.

-Through practice, they will continue to improve their reading skills and become better readers of the English language!
+Through practice, they’ll continue to improve their reading skills and become better readers of the English language!